CANADA STOCKS-Futures rise on recovery in oil prices

-* Says Natco receives final approval for generic azacitidine for injection for USA market

-June 26 Canada's main stock index was set for a higher start on Monday as oil prices rose for the third straight session, retreating from a seven-month low hit last week.
+June 26 (Reuters) - Canada's main stock index was set for a higher start on Monday as oil prices rose for the third straight session, retreating from a seven-month low hit last week.

 September futures on the S&P TSX index were up 0.21 percent at 7:15 a.m.
 ET.